cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/7-can-play.md

 Since sending transactions includes costs, how do you assist participants in making sure they at least do not make a wrong move?

-Players would appreciate to be able to confirm that a move is valid before burning gas.
+Players would appreciate being able to confirm that a move is valid before burning gas.
 To add this functionality, you need to create a way for the player to call the [`Move`](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L274) function without changing the game's state.
 Use a query because they are evaluated in memory and do not commit anything permanently to storage.

 ## Some initial thoughts